 Crucially, with the advent of Covid-19 health emergencies and climate change impacts, the panellists also emphasised how urban development planning also needs to be geared towards building the environmental and socio-economic resilience of communities.

 Overall, the roundtable enabled the panellists to talk about the key urban challenges facing African cities, share their own experiences of addressing them, and provide ACRC with examples of avenues to do urban development differently.
 Perhaps the most important takeaway from the panel is that African urban socio-economic problems are political, and so the solutions must also be political

-> Patience Mudimu (Director, Dialogue on Shelter Director, Harare)
+> Patience Mudimu (Director, Dialogue on Shelter, Harare)

 > Joseph Muturi (grassroots leader from Kenya, chairperson of Slum/Shack Dwellers International)

 > Shuaib Lwasa (Urban Action Lab, Makerere University, Global Adaptation Centre)